chengp3/Wilshire5000-Technical-Analysis/readme.md

 Add new indicators in calc.

-Settings for indicators in config.cfg.
+Also need to change the

+Workbook name in config.cfg.
+Will always write to sheet "sheet1"

 # Requirements: